Susan Douglas Rubeš: Life and career

 As Charlotte was not happy in her marriage, she arranged a divorce in absentia in Las Vegas and married Edward Weinberger, an agriculturalist.
 Zuzka learned English (her fourth language) by watching three movies a day.
 Under the name Suzi Burstein, she attended George Washington High School in New York City.
 After graduating in 1943, she changed her name to Susan Douglas.
 Her first name, Zuzka, is Czech for Susan, while she selected Douglas from a phone book.

 Beginning in 1945, she began a career spanning radio, television, theater and film; she was both an actress and producer.
 Her 1947 movie debut was in The Private Affairs of Bel Ami.
 Following the film, she was offered a standard seven-year contract by Albert Lewin of MGM, but turned it down to live in New York.
 Between 1946 and 1959, she appeared on hundreds of television shows, including both the radio and TV versions of The Guiding Light.
-As her character was unmarried and she was pregnant three times during her appearance on The Guiding Light, the producer had her character sick and in an oxygen tent for the first child, and using a wheelchair for the second child, then finally had her character killed off for the third.
+As her character was unmarried, and Douglas was pregnant three times during her appearance on The Guiding Light, the producer had her character sick and in an oxygen tent for the first child, and using a wheelchair for the second child, then finally had her character killed off for the third.

 In 1953, she co-starred with James Dean in the half-hour Campbell Summer Soundstage television special: "Something For an Empty Briefcase".

 In 1959, she moved to Toronto.
 In 1963, she began introducing plays to schools.
 She founded the Young People's Theatre in Toronto in 1965, with the goal of introducing children to the live theater experience.
 This was renamed the Susan Douglas Rubes Theatre Center in 1977.
 Today, the main venue is known as the Susan Rubes Mainstage.
 In 1972 she served as associate editor of A Collection of Canadian plays, volume 4.
 She remained artistic director of the center until 1979, then moved to CBC Television.
-From 1982-86, she was the head of CBC Radio Drama.
+From 1982–86, she was the head of CBC Radio Drama.
 From 1987–89, she was president of the Family Channel.